 Women’s History Month

-Throughout March, visitors to the Center can participate in a variety of events in honor of Women’s History Month.
-Participate in an array of activities including the new program Decoding the Lyrics: “Bad Romance: Women’s Suffrage,” which uses a hit pop song to tell the story of women’s suffrage.
+Throughout March, visitors to the Center can enjoy a variety of events in honor of Women’s History Month.
+Participate in activities including the new program Decoding the Lyrics: “Bad Romance: Women’s Suffrage,” which uses a hit pop song to tell the story of women’s suffrage.
 Then, take a self-guided tour of the Center’s main exhibition, The Story of We the People, which highlights defining moments in women’s history.
-Artifact highlights include a judicial robe worn by retired Supreme Court Justice Sandra Day O’Connor and a collection of artifacts from Susan B. Anthony and the movement for women’s suffrage.

 Girl Scout Day